stenglein-lab/taxonomy_pipeline/README.md

 /home/databases/human/GCRh38.rev.2.bt2
 ```

 If you fail to specify a host mapping file the pipeline will warn you that no host filtering will be performed.
 Note that you don't necessarily need to perform filtering: Any dataset whose fastq file name doesn't match one of the patterns in the host map file will not be host filtered.
+But beware that not host filtering when you can will cause the pipeline to run much more slowly than if you removed host reads.

 #### Running with screen